tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

 JOSE constructs like JWS and JSON Web Tokens (JWTs) can be used to add authentication.
 HPKE also offers modes that offer authentication.

-HPKE relies on a source of randomness to be available on the device.In Key Agreement with Key Wrapping mode, CEK has to be randomly generated and it MUST be ensured that the guidelines in {{RFC8937}} for random number generations are followed.
+HPKE relies on a source of randomness to be available on the device.
+In Key Agreement with Key Wrapping mode, CEK has to be randomly generated and it MUST be ensured that the guidelines in {{RFC8937}} for random number generations are followed.